 How can I participate in the mentoring program?

-Students interested in the program must be from Berklee College of Music (Boston campus) or Boston Conservatory at Berklee and should have a graduation date of December 2021, May 2022, or August 2022.
-To be considered, interested students must submit a mentor matching survey (open for submissions beginning in March 2022).
+Students interested in the program must be from Berklee College of Music (Boston campus) or Boston Conservatory at Berklee and should have a graduation date of December 2022, May 2023, or August 2023.
+To be considered, interested students must submit a mentor matching survey, which is now available for submissions via the Mentor Collective.

 What are the benefits of the mentoring program?

 The opportunity to work with mentors who are in different phases of their careers provides a unique and valuable opportunity to student participants.
 Mentors open up their networks to the mentee and can be valuable advisors on a vast range of issues, from a dispute with a work colleague to the question of how to best position yourself with your supervisor or what your best next career move is.
 For some mentees, the mentor can function as a role model, while for others, the mentor provides insight on making more confident career choices as they transition from student to alumni.
 It is not unusual for the relationship to continue to develop and grow over time.
 In addition to passing on experience, mentors can provide hints and advice, discuss problems openly in a safe space, and provide honest feedback to the mentees.